Medical Misdiagnosis Lawsuits – Start Here

 Differential Method and Medical Malpractice Lawsuits

 It is important to note that just because a doctor misdiagnosed you doesn’t mean that you’ll be able to file a medical malpractice lawsuit.
 There are various conditions that must be met which we’ll take a look at shortly.
-Before we do that, doctors usually go through something called the “differential method” where they will list a number of symptoms that you present with and align them with a certain diagnosis after which they will order a number of tests to confirm their suspicions.
+Before we do that, doctors usually go through something called “differential diagnosis” where they will list a number of symptoms that you present with and align them with a certain diagnosis after which they will order a number of tests to confirm their suspicions.
 Once the tests come in, they will cross off any condition until the right one is discovered.
 Failure by the doctor to employ this method may point to negligence by way of arrogance or laziness, things which may open them up to a misdiagnosis lawsuit.

 Medical Misdiagnosis Lawsuit Conditions